AdarshaAgriTech/greenhouse-digital-twin/README.md

 ##  Author
-Dr. Adarsha Gopalakrishna Bhat
+Dr. Adarsha Gopalakrishna Bhat,
 Ph.D.
-Soil and Water Conservation Engineering ICAR-IARI, New Delhi
+(Soil and Water Conservation Engineering), ICAR-IARI, New Delhi

 ## How to Run